8 Benefits of Drinking Beer in Moderation

-Because beer is a natural product, it can help improve health in a lot of ways, but only when you don't drink more than 2 servings a day.
+Because beer is a natural product, it can help improve your health in a lot of ways, but only when you don't drink too much of it.

 Beer is a traditional beverage that is consumed in hundreds of countries around the world.
-Its characteristics and refreshing effects make it preferable for hot days, spending time with friends, or after finishing a day at work.
+Its characteristics and refreshing effects make it a popular choice for hot days, spending time with friends, or after finishing up with a day at work.
 Just like other alcoholic beverages, drinking beer too much or too often can be bad for your health.

 But because of its nutritional properties, moderate beer consumption can actually have benefits for the body.
 Not many people know this, but beer only has 45 calories per 100 mL and is a great source of vitamins, minerals, and antioxidants.

 So, today we’re going to go over 9 of beer’s main benefits, to remind you that it’s not so bad to have a beer every so often.

 1. Drinking beer strengthens bones

 Along with calcium, silicon is an essential mineral for maintaining bone health.
 Beer contains large amounts of this mineral, which can help increase bone density in older people.

 Read more: How to Maintain Bone Density after Menopause